 Facing insults without retaliating; forgiving for the umpteenth time; graciously bearing the consequences of someone else’s sin; reaching out to the lonely, neglected or addicted without expecting anything in return.
 This is what loving mercy looks like.

 Further reading: 5 Steps to Loving Someone You Don't Really Like.

-I love mercy because there’s no other way for me to stand justified before God.
+I love mercy because I stand justified before God because of his mercy.
 When that truth takes hold of my heart, I understand that loving mercy and living mercifully reveals God to those around me.

 As a follower of Jesus, the command to love mercy reveals my heart.
 Too often I love justice and am rather miserly with mercy.
-My skewed idea of justice lets me demand my rights, but makes other people face the consequences of their actions.
+My skewed idea of justice lets me demand justice from others rather than seek to live it out myself, and makes other people face the consequences of their actions.
 Arrogance creates this mindset and I find myself living the exact opposite of God’s desire for me, which is why humility is so important.